 Flu and cold symptoms are similar and may differ only in severity.
-To quickly tell if you’re probably dealing with the flu versus a cold, infectious disease expert Susan Rehm, MD, says to think of F.A.C.T.S.
+To quickly tell if you’re probably dealing with the flu versus a cold, says infectious disease expert Susan Rehm, MD, think of F.A.C.T.S.
 That stands for fever, aches, chills, tiredness and sudden onset — all symptoms pointing to flu.

 Sudden onset is the key